The best cheap renters insurance in Montana comes from Travelers at an average cost of $11 per month.

 - Valuable items coverage: Increased coverage for valuable items like jewelry or musical instruments, which often have limited coverage under typical policies.

-In addition, all the companies we looked at offer all of the following standard coverages.
+Most companies offer all of the following standard coverages.
 If an insurance company you're looking at is missing any of these, consider that a red flag and try another company if you can.

 - Personal property coverage: Pays to repair or replace property that is stolen, damaged or destroyed due to a covered peril.

 - Additional living expenses: Pays for temporary housing if your home is uninhabitable due to a covered peril (like a fire).

 - Liability coverage: Pays monetary damages to others if you're responsible, such as if your dog injures someone.

 - Medical payments coverage: Pays for medical expenses others incur if they're injured on your property.
 Pays out before liability coverage.